 Spinach (Spinacia oleracea) is a leafy green cool-season vegetable that is known for its nutritive value and is considered one of the most popular vegetables in Bangladesh.
 It is believed to have originated from Persia.
 Its leaves are a common edible vegetable.
-By weight, spinach consists of 91.4% water, 3.6% carbons, and 2.9% protein [1].
-There are 23 calories in 100 grams of spinach and further benefits of spinach leaves consumption can be of more value e.g vital mineral elements in spinach compared to other vegetables e.g iron which is very good for women.
+By weight, spinach consists of 91.4% water, 3.6% carbons, and 2.9% protein.
+There are 23 calories in 100 grams of spinach.
 The seed is produced for commercial consumption and for seed companies that supply seed throughout the country.
-In Bangladesh spinach occupies 22000 acres [2] with an annual production of 66000 tons.
+In Bangladesh spinach occupies 22000 acres [1] with an annual production of 66000 tons.
 In comparison to other countries, this yields much lower.
 So, to use of quality seeds of high yield varieties are the foremost important technique for maximizing yield per unit area.
-Quality seed can increase vegetable Comment [e1]: Please check the measure unit of EC consedring that production by up to 25-50% [1].
-Farmers save seeds annually of about 50 tons and used every year, which in most cases are of inferior in quality [3].
-Appropriate fertilizer application to the plants greatly affects their growth and production.
+Quality seed can increase vegetable production by up to 25-50% [2].
+Farmers save seeds are annual of about 50 tons and are used every year, which are in most cases of inferior in quality [3].
+Fertilizer application to the plants greatly affects their growth and production.
 Nitrogen strongly stimulates growth, expansion of the crop canopy and interception of solar radiation [4].
-Increasing the levels of nitrogen during the vegetative stage can strengthen and allow a plant to grow more rapidly and produce large amounts of succulent, green foliage, which in turn can generate higher yields [5].
+Increasing the levels of nitrogen during the vegetative stage can strengthen and allows a plant to grow more rapidly and produce large amounts of succulent, green foliage, which in turn can generate bigger yields [5].
 Similarly, phosphorus (P) is an essential nutrient act as catalysts in the conversion of numerous key biochemical reactions in plants.
-Phosphorus stimulates root development, improves flower formation, seed production and improves crop quality and increases resistance to plant diseases [6].
-Leafy vegetables, particularly, spinach is highly responsive to fertilization [7] and oxalates are the main indexes of the quality due to a very efficient uptake system and inefficient reductive systems [8].
+P stimulated root development, improved flower formation, seed production and improvements in crop quality and increased resistance to plant diseases [6].
+Leafy vegetables, particularly, the spinach is highly responsive to fertilization [7] and oxalates which are the main indexes of the quality due to a very efficient uptake system and inefficient reductive systems [8].
 The fertilizer requirements on sandy and sandy loams are 85 to 120 kg N, 75 to 85 kg P2O5, and 85 to 150 kg K2O.
 On heavier clay soils, 75 kg ha-1 of each nutrient should be adequate.
 If the fertilizer is banded at seeding it should be placed along each side of the rows 2 to 3 inches below the level of the seed and 6 inches to the side of the row; fertilizer should never come in contact with the seed and two or three splits of 85 to 120 kg ha-1 N would be adequate as side-dressing [9].
-An adequate supply of fertilizers can promote plant growth and increase crop production, but excessive and inappropriate use of chemical fertilizers causes accumulation of compounds in the edible products which can be detrimental to human health in addition cause environmental pollution and economic losses [10].
+An adequate supply of fertilizers can promote plant growth and increase crop production, but excessive and inappropriate use of chemical fertilizers causes accumulation of compounds in the edible products which cause environmental pollution and economic losses [10].
 [11] found that N increased the spinach yield and enhanced the accumulation of N and P in leaves.
-[12] reported that application of 40 kg N \pm 15.0 kg P2O5 increased plant fresh yield by 27.2 and 42.3% and 16.3 and 10.4% in seed yield in relation to the control in the first and second seasons, respectively.
-[13] achieved the highest yield with 120 kg N ha-1 Farmers in Bangladesh generally do not use any improved or special techniques for quality seed production.
-There for to achieve higher seeds yield with good quality fertilizer management is an important practice which cannot be emphasized.
+[12] reported that application of 40 kg N + 15.0 kg P2O5 increased plant fresh yield by 27.2 and 42.3% and 16.3 and 10.4% in seed yield over the control in the first and second seasons, respectively.
+[13] achieved the highest yield with 120 kg N ha-1 Farmers in Bangladesh generally do not use any improve or special techniques for quality seed production.
+To get higher seed yield with good quality fertilizer management is an important practice.